jknohr/smarter/examples/light-switch-app/silabs/efr32/README.md

 ## Introduction

-The EFR32 light switch example provides a baseline demonstration of a on-off light switch device, built using Matter and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over an Openthread or Wifi network.
+The EFR32 light switch example provides a baseline demonstration of an on-off light switch device, built using Matter and the Silicon Labs Gecko SDK.
+It can be controlled by a Chip controller over an Openthread or Wi-Fi network.

-The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the rendezvous procedure.
 If using Thread, Thread Network credentials are then provided to the EFR32 device which will then join the network.